Helena Zomer,

 The main focus of my research has been on regenerative medicine approaches to improve skin wound healing and regeneration.
 My training as a veterinary doctor and molecular and cell biologist gives me a singular set of skills and a unique research perspective ranging from foundational science to clinical applications.
-As a veterinarian scientist, I follow the One Heath concept —the multidisciplinary collaborative efforts to attain optimal health for people, animals, and our environment—so my research program aims to benefit both humans and animals.
+As a veterinarian scientist, I follow the One Health concept — so my research program aims to benefit both humans and animals.

 Accomplishments